-This book brings together leading competition law experts from 28 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
+This book brings together leading competition law experts from 26 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
 The broad message of the book is that this risk is growing steadily.
-In part because of US leadership, stubborn cultural attitudes regarding cartel activity are gradually shifting.
+Stubborn cultural attitudes regarding cartel activity are gradually shifting.
 Many jurisdictions have moved to give their competition authorities additional investigative tools, including wiretap authority and broad subpoena powers.
 There is also a burgeoning movement to criminalise cartel activity in jurisdictions where it has previously been regarded as wholly or principally a civil matter.
 The growing use of leniency programmes has worked to radically destabilise global cartels, creating powerful incentives to report cartel activity when discovered.